Numorian/yawast-ng/README.md

 ### The YAWAST Antecedent Web Application Security Toolkit - _Next Generation_

-YAWAST is an application meant to simplify initial analysis and information gathering for penetration testers and security auditors.
+yawast-ng is an application meant to simplify initial analysis and information gathering for penetration testers and security auditors.
 It performs basic checks in these categories:

 * TLS/SSL - Versions and cipher suites supported; common issues.
 * Information Disclosure - Checks for common information leaks.